wcj365/UMBC-Data-Science-Capstone/Report_Template.md

-# The Structure and Requirements of Project Proposal and Final Report
+# The Template and Guideline for the Final Report

-- This serves as a guide for developing project proposal which will eventually become the final report.
+- This document serves as a guide for developing project proposal which will eventually become the final report.
 - You start with the end in mind and adopt an agile approach:
-  - making progress continuously towards your goal.
+  - Making progress continuously towards your goal.
   - Updating this document continuously along the way.

 ## 1. Title and Author

 - Project Title
 - Prepared for UMBC Data Science Master Degree Capstone by Dr Chaojie (Jay) Wang
-- Author
+- Author Name
 - Link to the author's GitHub profile
 - Link to the author's LinkedIn progile
 - Link to your PowerPoint presentation file
 - Link to your YouTube video

 ## 2. Background

 Provide the background information about the chosen topic.

 - What is it about?
 - Why does it matter?